ScratchAddons/ScratchAddons/README.md

 Go to `about:debugging` click "This Firefox", click "Load Temporary Add-on..." and select the `manifest.json` file in the `ScratchAddons` folder.

+Note that Firefox extensions loaded this way are removed when the browser is closed.

 For other installation methods and browser support, check [the documentation](https//scratchaddons.com/docs/getting-started/installing).

-### Load the extension (Chrome)

-Use this method on Google Chrome, Microsoft Edge, Opera, Brave, Vivaldi and other Chromium-based browsers.

-1. Type `chrome://extensions` into your address bar to open the Extension Management page.
-2. Enable the Developer Mode toggle in the top-right corner.
-3. Click the `Load unpacked` button on the top and select the extension folder which has the `manifest.json` file in it.

-### Load the extension (Firefox)

-1. Type `about:debugging` into the address bar to open the debugging page by typing it into your address bar.
-2. Click `This Firefox` on the left-hand menu.
-3. Click `Load Temporary Add-on...` and select the `manifest.json` file.

-Note that Firefox extensions loaded this way are removed when the browser is closed.

 ## Contributing